-Davis Distribution Now Representing EDA In Michigan & Mid Atlantic States - 12 Volt News - Fresh Industry News Since 1994
+Davis Distribution Now Representing EDA in Michigan & Mid Atlantic States - 12 Volt News - Fresh Industry News Since 1994

 Davis Distribution has been an EDA member for several years with a presence in the states of Ohio, West Virginia, Virginia, Pennsylvania, Indiana and Kentucky.

-The area Davis Distribution covers has been expanded to include Michigan plus the Mid-Atlantic states of Delaware and New Jersey.
+The states Davis Distribution covers has been expanded and now covers Michigan, Delaware, New Jersey, Pennsylvania, Ohio, West Virginia, Virginia, Indiana and Kentucky.

 Link to EDA: elitedistributoralliance.com